Wittline/Computer-Vision-and-Deep-Learning/README.md

 scipy

 ## Contributing and Feedback
-Hate me more :)
+Any ideas or feedback about this research?.
+Help me to improve it.

 ## Authors
-- Created by Ramses Alexander Coraspe Valdez
+- Created by <a href="https://www.linkedin.com/in/ramsescoraspe"><strong>Ramses Alexander Coraspe Valdez</strong></a>
 - Created on April, 2019

 ## License